-You are automatically entitled to a blue badge if you are in receipt of one of the following:
+You may be entitled to a blue badge without further assessment if you are in receipt of one of the following:

-- Receipt of the Higher Rate Mobility Component of the Disability Living Allowance
+- Higher Rate Mobility Component of the Disability Living Allowance

 - Registered blind under the National Assistance Act 1948

-If one of the criteria set out above is not met but a badge is still required, you may be entitled to a blue badge if you are able to provide evidence of one of the following: -
+If one of the criteria set out above is not met but a badge is still required, you may be entitled to a blue badge subject to further assessment if you are able to provide evidence of one of the following: -

 - A permanent and substantial disability so the applicant is unable to walk or have considerable difficulty walking.